Shaun Chapas: Dallas Cowboys

-Chapas was selected by the Dallas Cowboys in the seventh round (220th overall) of the 2011 NFL Draft.
+Chapas was selected by the Dallas Cowboys in the seventh round (220th overall) of the 2011 NFL draft.
 He was waived on September 3 and was signed to the practice squad on September 5.

 On November 29, he was promoted to the active roster after an injury to fullback Tony Fiammetta, making his first professional start against the Arizona Cardinals.
 He was released on August 31, 2012.

 Detroit Lions

 On September 2, 2012, the Detroit Lions signed him to their practice squad.
 On December 14, he was promoted to the regular roster and appeared in the final five games of the season, playing in 3 games (one start).

-On August 31, 2013, he was waived and re-signed to the practice squad the next day.
+On August 31, 2013, he was waived and re-signed the next day.
 He was released on October 16, to make room for wide receiver Patrick Edwards.

 Jacksonville Jaguars

 On November 26, 2013, he was signed to the Jacksonville Jaguars.
 He was released on May 12, 2014.